cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/1_blockchain.md

 * P2P software has to be downloaded to join a network, making it especially vulnerable to remote exploits;
 * Malicious participants can send incorrect requests or responses, as well as malware, and corrupted data because of interconnectivity, that may propagate throughout the network.

-Other security risks include denial of service (DDoS) attacks, routing attacks, and routing network partitions.
+Other security risks include denial-of-service (DoS) attacks, routing attacks, and routing network partitions.

 A "secure" P2P network needs to repel malicious and erroneous input.